Does RV Insurance Cover Roof Damage?

 If the model or RV roof materials are known to have issues with durability or suitability for purpose, then the insurance may not cover them.

-At that point, it’s a matter to pursue with the relevant manufacturer rather than the insurer.
+At that point, pursuing with the relevant manufacturer rather than the insurer is right approach.

 Do You Have to Have Insurance on a Camper?

-Insurers typically classify non-motorized vehicles as not requiring insurance cover.
+Insurers typically classify non-motorized vehicles as not requiring insurance coverage.

 This might include a camper, trailer, and other towable.
-Check this detail with the RV insurer you’re most interested in taking out a policy through.
+Check this detail with your current RV insurance carrier or the new one you’re most interested in.

-Certainly, accidents can happen with a truck and at a time when it’s towing a camper or another towable.
+Certainly, accidents can happen with a truck and at a time when it’s towing a camper or trailer.

 Closing Thoughts